GeorgiLevov/epl-challenge/README.md

 ## Changelog

 ### Version 0.1.6
+- Overall restyling changes
 - Score page text and layout updates
-- Admin panel created for more consistand, faster score updates
+- Admin panel created but will currently be used only for debugging purposes
+- Back button locations and page placement updated
-- *In Progress* GameWeek, Match betting UI Overhhul
+- *In Progress* Matchweek, UI Overhhul

 - *Not Started* Adding game scores into Score page
-- *Not Started* Back button functionality should be optional and limited in use
 - *Not Started* Options Menu should be created for personalization of app